-How to quickly disable Face ID and Touch ID on iPhone and iPad
+If the need arises, you can quickly disable biometrics on iPhone or iPad

 Which devices support Touch ID?

-As of May 2020, these are the following Apple devices that support Touch ID:
+As of June 2022, these are the following Apple devices that support Touch ID (that are not yet obsolete or vintage status):

 - iPhone 5S